 |Serving Size||12 fl oz (1 can)||12 fl oz (1 can)|

 While prices of Sprite and Coke vary from store to store, they are commonly the same price when each is bought at the same store.
+This is because both are made by The Coca-Cola Company who tends to offer similar prices across the same soda products.
 The table below provides an idea of the prices some people may pay for Sprite or Coke at popular grocery stores.
 Prices may vary based on where you purchase your soda.

 SEE ALSO>>>Sprite vs 7Up